 Get organized before you do anything

 You bet that the first thing I did when I got home from the meeting with my guidance counselor was tackle that list.
 I figured out when each part was due and wrote it in my planner so I wouldn’t forget.
-Thinking and planning ahead both eases your mind and prevents future stress.
+Thinking and planning ahead both ease your mind and prevent future stress.
 If you know exactly what steps you need to take and when before you do them, you won’t have to frantically rush to complete them down the line.

 Related: College Search Spreadsheet Template